General Education Studies (AGES)

 Learning Perspectives (9 courses)

 Throughout your Augustana education, AGES coursework will introduce you to perspectives on the past, the arts, the individual and society, literature and texts, the natural world, and human values and existence.
 These Learning Perspectives (LP) courses will present you with the questions and possible answers each field explores, and will examine how knowledge in each area is discovered or created.
 Many LP courses also fulfill requirements in various majors.

 Learning Communities (2 courses)

 At some point in your undergraduate education you will be a member of a learning community (LC), consisting of at least two courses from different disciplines linked by a common theme or common question.
 For example, you might take a course in environmental literature and environmental conservation.
 Or, you could take a class in medical ethics and developmental biology.
 The learning communities illustrate connections and contrasts between disciplines and encourage thinking about human problems and issues from different perspectives.
 Some LC courses may fulfill LP requirements and may also apply to some majors.
 Students can also fulfill this requirement by participating in an Augustana international term.

 Skills Requirements (variable number of courses)

 To finish their general education coursework, students will fulfill certain skills requirements.
-These include reaching foreign language competency and completing an investigative lab, two physical education classes and courses that focus on quantitative reasoning and multicultural diversity/global diversity perspectives.
+These include reaching foreign language competency, two physical education classes and courses that focus on quantitative reasoning and multicultural diversity/global diversity perspectives.